 Electricity

 Repair category 2

-Notes Damage was noted to a socket.
+Notes The electrical installation is dated.
+Testing by a qualified NICEIC/SELECT registered electrician may suggest replacement or identify issues not readily visible.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

 Repair category 1

-Notes The gas meter box door is damaged.

-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
-It is assumed that gas appliances comply
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

 Gas

 Repair category 1

-Notes with relevant regulations.
+Notes by a Gas Safe registered contractor.
+It is assumed that gas appliances comply with relevant regulations.